Back to all guides

 Arrow move: draw one arrow from the scrap to the sentence.
 The arrow is the whole layout.
 It says, look here, then read this.

-If the scrap is greasy, damp, smelly, or important enough to keep safely elsewhere, do not paste the original.
-Take a photo, copy the useful detail, or write the object in words.
+If the scrap is greasy, damp, or smelly, leave it off the page.
+Photograph the useful detail or name the object in words.

 Use this exact order when journaling feels too heavy or the page has been open too long.